Gateways & Routing

 Setting Up

-Open Settings, click Setup next to Network Gateway and Routing, and enable Network Gateway.
+On the gateway device: Open Settings, click Setup next to Network Gateways, and enable Network Gateway.

-Enable Network Routes, enter a destination (IP range or hostname), select a gateway, and click Add.
+On your local device: Enable Network Routes, enter a destination (hostname like yourbank.com or IP range), select a gateway, and click Add.

-If you can't access the gateway device directly, account admins can enable gateways by logging in at app.netrinos.com.
+If you can't access the gateway device directly, account admins can enable gateways from the web portal at app.netrinos.com.